 Why?
 The composition of what most people are consuming in this country has changed dramatically since the 1960s, and not for the better.

 More processed foods (with hidden chemicals, additives and preservatives), much heavier consumption of wheat, corn, and soy products, more sugar, and more refined vegetable oils.

 It is the balance and completeness of our diet, or lack thereof, that is suspected to be unraveling the health of many in this country.

 If you have been eating this way, it is not entirely your fault.
 You have been told for years, based on the USDA food pyramid and other guidelines, how to eat.
 3 I promised not to get into conspiracy theories, and I will hold that line.
 There are plenty of well-researched and written books (such as Whole, T. Colin Campbell, PhD) that delve into the dirty underbelly of industry-influenced guidelines.
 I’ll leave you to research that on your own.

 What you can do is take control of the foundational nutrition that you put on the table each day for you and your family.

 If you are eating the best you can, and have gone the additional step to look into nutritional deficiencies or food allergies/sensitivities, are there other possible voids in a healthy diet where you can and probably should supplement?

-I commonly use supplementation as part of a comprehensive treatment strategy to address the underlying issues contributing to symptoms.
+I commonly use supplementation as part of a comprehensive treatment strategy for chronic joint pain treatment at my Tucson clinic to address the underlying issues contributing to symptoms.
 With nutritional support, the goal is to enhance your unique biochemical needs to promote healing, and with consistency, to return the body to a state of wellness.

 You do not want to rely longterm on a one-dimensional “artificial” approach to blocking, inhibiting, or antagonizing a chemical process in your body in order to treat symptoms.